 - Is not a true personal deficiency that you struggle with.

-But by answering this question well, you can use your weakness to make you an even stronger candidate.
+It’s not pleasant to talk about weaknesses, especially during a job interview.
+But remember: The interviewer already knows you’re not perfect.
+If you answer this question well, you can use your weakness to make you an even stronger candidate.

 Common Mistakes in Talking About Weaknesses